Audit and Feedback

 Aim: This project aims to develop a Canadian AMR collaboration to reduce antibiotic use through prescriber feedback in primary care.
 It will build national capacity to deliver feedback at scale and evaluate its effectiveness.
 The CANBuild-AMR project will standardize and optimize feedback interventions, providing an efficient evaluation mechanism.
 By expanding existing programs, we will reduce unnecessary antibiotic use, improve patient care quality, lower costs, and combat AMR.

-Methods: CANBuild_AMR has developed a steering committee and developed an antibiotic feedback intervention incorporating principles of behavioural science and best practices for audit and feedback.
-The letter was developed through stakeholder engagement from across Canada and through user tested design from front line family physicians.
-All participating P/Ts will leverage existing programs and resources to provide antibiotic prescribing feedback to prescribers.
-The goal is for most family physicians in Canada to receive antibiotic prescribing feedback in November 2025.
+Methods: CANBuild-AMR has developed a steering committee and developed an antibiotic feedback intervention incorporating principles of behavioural science and best practices for audit and feedback.
+The letter was developed through stakeholder engagement from across Canada and through user-tested design from front-line family physicians.
+All participating provinces and territories (P/T) will leverage existing programs and resources to provide antibiotic prescribing feedback to prescribers.
+This project is anticipated to begin in November 2025.

 Ethics: Antibiotic prescribing feedback is a quality improvement initiative that can be delivered without informed consent.
-Physician can opt out of future feedback reports through their respective province or territory.
-The study has been approved by the Public Health Ontario Research Ethics Board (X) and at each local P/T as required.
+Physicians can opt out of future feedback reports through their respective province or territory (select region below).
+The study has been approved by the Public Health Ontario Research Ethics Board (2024-017.01) and at each local P/T as required.

 If you received antibiotic prescribing feedback and looking for more information and/or references please select your province or territory below: